nicolasportela/Telegram-Bot/README.md

 ## 2. Roadmap <a name="2"></a>
 SuperHolbie is in early stage of development.
 In this sense, it is planned to develop the following features:
-* Ability to receive undefined number of arguments.
+* Ability to receive variable number of arguments.
 * Inline bot mode implementation.
 * Webhook implementation.
 * Commands which allow to retrieve personal information from the Checker API.
+* Useful tools for devs.

 ## 3. Author and Contributors <a name="3"></a>
 * Author: [Nicolás Portela](https://github.com/nicolasportela)